The band structure of a model of spatial random permutation: Introduction

+\begin{remark} As explained in Section \ref{s:vf}, the representation of the function $f^1$ in \eqref{e:frep} arises out of a variational formula in the setting of large deviation theory for Gaussian fields.
+In \cite{M16a} the function $f^1$ was also represented via a variational formula that arose out of large deviation theory in a different setting (see Section \ref{s:lr} for details), and so one consequence of Theorem~\ref{t:main2} is an equivalence between two ostensibly unrelated variational formulae (see Proposition \ref{p:vf}). \end{remark}

-\begin{remark} Our techniques are robust enough to apply also to various modifications and generalisations of the model.
+\begin{remark} Our techniques are robust enough to apply to various modifications and generalisations of the model.
 First, instead of the lattice box $[\![1, N]\!]^d$ one could work instead in the more general setting of rescaled lattice domains $\mathbb{Z}^d \cap N D$, where $D \subset \mathbb{R}^d$ is an arbitrary smooth compact domain and $N D = \{ N x : x \in D \}$.
 In this setting we could recover the results of Theorems~\ref{t:main1} and \ref{t:main2} without change to the techniques.

 Second, one could dispense with the requirement that the particles be confined to a lattice and instead work with \textit{disordered particles}.
 For example, prior to defining $P^N_\beta$ one could choose~$N^d$ points uniformly at random in the box $[0, N]^d$ and define $P^N_\beta$ by analogy to \eqref{e:pn}.
-Then, the results in Theorem \ref{t:main1}, as well as the critical regime $\beta \sim c/N$ in Theorem \ref{t:main2}, would still hold with probability tending to one since one can check that the relevant techniques are still valid for disordered points.
-On the other hand, our rate-of-convergence results in the non-critical regimes of Theorem \ref{t:main2} depend on precise equal spacing between the particles (see the analysis in Section~\ref{s:ou}), and so in the disordered case these results would not follow from our techniques. \end{remark}
+Then, the results in Theorem \ref{t:main1}, as well as the (super-)critical regimes $\beta = O(1/N)$ in Theorem \ref{t:main2}, would still hold with probability tending to one since one can check that the relevant techniques are still valid for disordered points.
+On the other hand, the results in the subcritical regime $\beta \gg 1/N$ of Theorem \ref{t:main2} depend on precise equal spacing between the particles (see the analysis in Section~\ref{s:ou}), and so in the disordered case these results would not follow from our techniques. \end{remark}